jjcermeno/chuck-norris-jjcermeno/README.md

 ## Back end: Requests

 I am going to create request tests because those tests everything: routing, logic, responses, validation of incoming data, everything.
 However, I will probably write some unit test for specific pieces like the external API wrapper with mocked data.

+### Status

+Status is a small service just returns some info about the service like the service descriptive name, version, total count of jokes, searches and categories in the database.

+It comes with tests.

+### GET /api/v1/categories

+This endpoint returns the categories in the db.
+The interactor (use case) will connect with external API and it will add any new category not present in the db.
+This endpoint is usually used when frontend asks for categories to show in a select box or something similar.

+Use case is `use_cases/categories/fetch_categories.rb` launched by use cases `manager.rb`

+Because we can get Chuck Norris facts from the external API (`chuck_norris_api` client) by searching categories, we need to get them and populate our database, so we can save time, don't need to get categories every time user perform a search by using categories.

+So the (initial) workflow is:

+- defined endpoint GET /api/v1/categories
+- then, `fetch_categories` use case is called when endpoint is reached (I'm using gem `caze` because it is quite straightforward)
+- use case doesn't need any input so it's going to get categories from the API wrapper directly
+- if need it, it will fill database with non existing categories
+- once done, use case will return all categories list (I'm following JSON API specification but it's not formal, I prefer to keep it flexible, and I am not using any gem to help me with that, frontend will be able to work with it)